DNguyen17/ATunes/README.md

 Video link: https://www.youtube.com/watch?v=_Xl1UXm7aKM&feature=youtu.be

-We removed Shakira from our favorites (no offense Shakira) and we added Harry Potter and The Hills to it
+We removed Shakira from our favorites tab (no offense Shakira) and we added Harry Potter and The Hills to it.
+Then we (almost forgot to) show those new items in our favorites tab

 ##Functionality